 Another great way to engage with your audience is tagging relevant contacts and ask about their opinion about the topic.
 Do not tag just anyone but rather those, who have knowledge in the field your question is revolving around.
 The tagged users are usually happy to help you with your engaging question and it is not unlikely that some of them will also tag other experts in the comments. consequently, your post will not only be seen by a lot of direct contacts but also contacts of the tagged and commenting experts will see your post.

-LinkedIn’s API however, is not built for automation!
-It simply allows to read public profile information of a given user or create posts.
-It does not support webhooks or endpoints for events such as contact requests, incoming messages or even birthdays.
+LinkedIn’s API however, is not built for extensive automation!
+It simply allows us to read public profile information of a given user or create posts.
+It does not support webhooks or endpoints for events such as contact requests, incoming messages, or even birthdays.
 What a bummer!

 We will take a look at common scenarios and use cases and the best software tools to use in the following sections divided into „personal assistant“ activities as well as „sales & outreach“ operations.